irinaNMN/tasks-repository/README.md

 ### boxImages.html

 This file contains 3 boxes with 3 images.
 There were used the model box components.
 I added a border and use some properties.
 Added some backgraund and used some backgraund properties.

+### bloksQuote.html

+This HTML file contains 9 blocks.
+Each block contains a quote.
+Each quote is display in different ways and is styled.